panva/node-oidc-provider/README.md

 Emitted when an exception is thrown or promise rejected from either the Provider or your provided adapters.
 If it comes from the library you should probably report it.

+**authorization.accepted**
+oidc.on(`'authorization.accepted', function (ctx) { }`)
+Emitted with every syntactically correct authorization request pending resolving.

+**interaction.started**
+oidc.on(`'interaction.started', function (ctx) { }`)
+Emitted when interaction is being requested from the end-user.

+**interaction.ended**
+oidc.on(`'interaction.ended', function (ctx) { }`)
+Emitted when interaction has been resolved and the authorization request continues being processed.

 **authorization.success**
 oidc.on(`'authorization.success', function (ctx) { }`)
-Emitted with every successful authorization request.
+Emitted with every successfully completed authorization request.
 Useful i.e. for collecting metrics or triggering any action you need to execute after succeeded authorization.

 **authorization.error**
 oidc.on(`'authorization.error', function (error, ctx) { }`)